700 Children's® – A Blog by Pediatric Experts

 Tips for Picking a College

-With so many important factors to consider, here are some of the most important ones to discuss with your teen.
+Every college or university is unique.
+Here are some of the most important characteristics to discuss with your teen.

-• Campus Location – Consider the distance from home and the cities around campus.
-If you don’t have a car, how easy are classes to get to?
+• Campus Location – Consider the distance from home and surrounding area.
+If you don’t have a car, how easy is it to get to class?

-• Student Organizations – How involved do you want to be?
+• Student Organizations – Does the school have clubs and organizations that align with your interests?
+How involved do you want to be?

 • Financial Aid – Does the school provide adequate financial assistance to students?
-What will be the cost to attend?
+What will the total cost of attendance be?

 The truth is that students should consider as many factors as possible when selecting a college.
 Choosing to spend four years somewhere is a huge commitment and it can be the little things that make or break your experience, such as scheduling classes or the daily walk to class.

-Once a student has decided which factors are important, how do you know if the school can meet those needs?
+Once a student has decided which campus characteristics are important, how do you know if the school can meet those needs?

-• High School Counselors – Obtain advice and insight from prior students’ experiences.
+• High school counselors – Seek advice and insight based on previous students’ experiences.

 When researching schools, be sure to use more than one resource.
-It’s important for the student to check out the school individually, get opinions from people with college experience and speak with counselors, whether they work for a high school or the prospective college.
-Every school has positives and negatives, but it’s important that the student is aware of them before making a decision!
+It’s important for students to explore the school independently, gather opinions from people with college experience, and speak with counselors, whether they work for a high school or the prospective college or university.
+Every school has positives and negatives, and it’s best for students to understand both before making a decision.

 Making the Final Decision

-After ranking important factors and researching multiple schools, most students have narrowed down their choices to two or three colleges.
-It’s important that the student considers their future at the school.
-As they get older, their wants and needs will also change and the school should rise up to meet those changes.
-Most students don’t know their final career path when they enter college, so make sure the school offers a well-rounded educational experience.
+After ranking important factors and researching multiple schools, most students narrow their choices down to two or three colleges.
+It’s important that the student envisions their future at the school.
+As they grow and change, their wants and needs may also evolve, and the school should be able to accommodate those changes.
+Many students don’t know their final career path when they enter college, so make sure the school offers a well-rounded educational experience.

-The final decision often comes down to whether the student was accepted, the amount of financial aid given and the experience at the official visit.
-Take great time and care during this process because these decisions can change a student’s life.
-College is a great place to grow as an individual but also create friendships and skills that last a lifetime!
+The final decision often comes down to whether the student is accepted, the amount of financial aid given, and the experience on the tour.
+Take care to be thorough during this process: this decision can shape a student’s future.
+College is a great place to grow as an individual while creating friendships and skills that last a lifetime!

 For more local resources for your teen, check out CAP4Kids, a website full of free and low-cost resources and events!